Toolkit

 Example

-In sprint planning, a team tagged a proposed integration with impact-review-needed because it required adding a large third-party library.
-The tag prompted a follow-up review that found a smaller, lighter library that met the same need.
+In sprint planning, a team tagged a proposed integration with Impact-review-needed because it required adding a large third-party library.
+The follow-up review found a smaller, lighter library that met the same need, reducing bundle size and improving load times.

 Output